-Buying diamond jewelry is a common practise, but buying diamonds and trying to turn a profit isn’t an endeavor most investors undertake.
+Buying diamond jewelry is a common practice, but buying diamonds and trying to turn a profit isn’t an endeavor most investors undertake.

 That’s largely because diamond investing is a little bit tricky, especially for those used to investing in precious or base metals, whose prices move more predictably.
-For one thing, unlike metals like gold and silver, diamonds are valued subjectively; there is no simple cost-per-ounce valuation system for them, so investors can be left wondering whether different appraisers will assign their diamond the same value.
+Unlike precious metals like gold and silver, diamonds are valued subjectively; there is no simple cost-per-ounce valuation system for them, so investors can be left wondering whether different appraisers will assign their diamond the same value.

 Colored diamonds, which are rising in popularity, only complicate that issue.

 Connected to valuation is the problem of selling a diamond.
-Most diamonds are sold through retail stores at very high profit margins — in other words, an investor looking to profit from selling a diamond necklace or other jewelry would like suffer an enormous loss.
+Most diamonds are sold through retailers at very high profit margins — in other words, an investor looking to profit from selling a diamond necklace or other jewelry would likely suffer an enormous loss.

 So what types of diamonds are considered investment quality?
 Interestingly, most white diamonds do not fall into that category.
 That’s because about 98 percent of all diamonds are of the white variety, meaning they are not that rare.
 Essentially, while some can be a valuable investment, to do so they must be amongst the largest and highest quality.

-Many involved in the diamond space are instead looking to opportunities in the colored diamond space.
+Many involved in the diamond space are instead looking for opportunities in the fancy colored diamond space.
 Only around 2 percent of all diamonds are colored, meaning that they are very rare.

 Colored diamonds come in a myriad of colors, with red and blue being among the rarest and most pricy.
 Yellow diamonds fall on the more affordable end of the spectrum, and brown diamonds are cheaper still.
 For investors looking for an entry point to the diamond market, they may be an option to consider.
 Click here to read our step-by-step guide to choosing the perfect fancy colored diamond.

 All that said, buying physical diamonds is by no means the only way to gain a foothold in the diamond market.
 Investing in diamond stocks is also a possibility, though doing so requires some careful thinking.
-That’s because diamond exploration is costly compared to exploration for other resources, and in today’s tough markets companies are receiving little funding.
+That’s because diamond exploration is costly compared to exploration for other resources, and it can be difficult for companies to get funding.